 Garlic is a superstar in the kitchen; it can transform a meal with its complex flavor.

-Granted, your loved ones probably don’t love being around you after you’ve devoured a garlicky meal, but at least vampires won’t bother you.
+Sure, your loved ones probably don’t love being around you after you’ve devoured a garlicky meal, but at least vampires won’t bother you.

 Garlic (Allium sativum) is a bulbous plant related to onions, chives, leeks, and scallions.
 It grows underground, and each bulb has roughly 10–20 segments or cloves.